salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 >Our window has now changed to have a width of 128 and a center of 64.
 Any values greater than 128 are now treated as max intensities, which is why the moon looks so washed out and overexposed.

 If you hover over the middle of the histogram window (white box bookended by the blue handles), your cursor will turn into a 4-way arrow and you can drag the window to the left or right.
 Try it now and drag the window over to the right side of the histogram so that the maximum intensity is 255 and the minimum intensity is 128.

 ??? question "What will happen to the image if you drag the histogram window to the right?"

-    The moon will appear much dimmer as all pixels that fall below 128 will be clipped to black
+    The moon will appear much dimmer as all pixels that fall below 128 will be clipped to black.

     ![Left Clipped Histogram](images/moon2-imgVwr-leftClippedHistogram.png){ width="450"}

-If you don't like the changes, simple click on the "Undo Changes" button and the window will be restored to its original width and the image will look like when it was originally loaded.
+If you don't like the changes, simply click on the "Undo Changes" button and the window will be restored to its original width and the image will look like when it was originally loaded.

 ### Programmatically Adjust Contrast